Entropicsky/CodeDoc/agent_notes/project_checklist.md

 - [x] Update file processor to bypass chunking
 - [x] Remove chunking-related configuration options
 - [x] Add comprehensive logging for debugging
+- [x] Update OpenAI purpose parameter from "vector_search" to "assistants"
+- [x] Create user-friendly shell script wrapper for pipeline execution
+- [x] Create comprehensive documentation for pipeline execution
+- [x] Test pipeline with the new wrapper script
+- [x] Update OpenAI Vector Stores API from beta to stable version
 - [ ] Add pagination support for file and vector store listings
 - [ ] Ensure robust error handling for all API interactions
 - [x] Update all tests to reflect new implementation